-Within the Polk County Coordinated System, except for ADA paratransit trips, a minimum of 72 hours (3 days) notification is required for scheduling trips.
+Within the Coordinated System in Polk County, except for ADA paratransit trips, a minimum of 72 hours (3 days) notification is required for scheduling trips.
 With the exception of ADA paratransit trips, trips that are requested less than 72 hours in advance may be scheduled only on a space available basis.
 ADA paratransit trips will be provided in accordance with the Americans with Disabilities Act and LAMTD's adopted procedure.